 Fiber lasers such as those from SPI Lasers, meet the requirements of working precisely, at scale and to high speed levels.

-The stator plate cutting process
+What is the stator plate cutting process?

 Electric vehicle Manufacturers are turning to fiber lasers for the cutting of stator plates.
 The process starts with sheets of specially manufactured steel for electric vehicles.
 A cutting process is programmed into the laser and then the sheet is cut to the precise specifications of the stator without faults.
 Advantages of the process include: